hapax/hapax.github.io/assets/simple-physics.md

 *Hint.* Find a dimensional factor in $c_s$ which only appears in $K$.

 (b) Now figure out how $c_s$ depends on $\rho$.
-Given that the bulk modulus of air depends on weakly on temperature, would you expect sound to travel faster or slower on a hot day?
+Given that the bulk modulus of air depends very weakly on temperature, would you expect sound to travel faster or slower on a hot day?

 ---